BIOL 113 — Evolution and Diversity (4)

 BIOL 420 — Botany (4)

-An overview of the field of vascular plant biology, this course focuses on plant diversity, form and function, and ecology.
-Topics include reproduction, growth and development, resource acquisition and translocation, evolutionary relationships, identification, symbioses and, herbivory.
+An overview of the field of vascular plant biology, this course focuses on diversity, form and function, ecology and human uses of plants.
+Topics include reproduction, growth and development, resource acquisition and translocation, evolutionary relationships, identification, symbioses, and herbivory.
 Prerequisites: BIOL 113 and 210, or permission of the instructor.
 3 lecture and 3 laboratory hours.

 The study of the functions and interactions of organ systems.
 Topics include respiration, circulation, muscle contraction, digestion, homeostasis and removal of waste material.
-Includes one hour per week discussion on the effects of venoms on human physiology.
+Includes Problem-Based Learning using examples of bites from venomous organisms.
 Laboratory investigations utilize computer data acquisition to study the major lecture topics using frogs, mice, and humans as test subjects.
 BIOL 210 and 213, CHEM 242, or permission of the instructor.
 3 lecture and 3 laboratory hours.

 BIOL 490 — Biological Research I (4)

-This course is the Biology department’s Senior Integrated Assessment course.
-This course allows students to implement the research project developed in the Junior Seminar course (370).
+This independent research course is designed for students to implement the research project developed in the Junior Seminar (370).
 The student works in the research laboratory of a faculty member conducting original and independent scientific research.
 The culmination of the course is a written and poster presentation of a scientific report.
-Biology 490 is the required capstone course for all Biology Majors.
-Prerequisites: BIOL 110, 113, 210, 213, and 370.
-2 lecture and 2 three-hour laboratory sessions.
+Prerequisite: BIOL 370.

 BIOL 491 — Biological Research II (2, 3 or 4)

 For students who want to continue original, independent research.
-Prerequisites: BIOL 490.
+Prerequisite: BIOL 490.
 Variable credit; time and credit established by contract between instructor and student.

 BIOL 499 — Biology Internship